42talents/blog-verify-database-content-from-a-karate-test/README.md

 [![Java CI with Maven](https://github.com/42talents/blog-verify-database-content-from-a-karate-test/actions/workflows/maven.yml/badge.svg)](https://github.com/42talents/blog-verify-database-content-from-a-karate-test/actions/workflows/maven.yml)

-When you develop some API and write acceptance tests, there often is the need to verify database content.
+When you develop some API and write acceptance tests, database content often needs to be verified.
-In this blog post you will learn a way to validate the database content from the karate test.
+This blog post will teach you how to validate the database content from the karate test.

 The example uses [spring-boot](https://spring.io/projects/spring-boot), [karate](https://github.com/karatelabs/karate) and [testcontainers](https://www.testcontainers.org).